 If you remain in academic difficulty for an extended period of time, you are at risk of being dismissed from the university.
-There is no particular cumulative GPA that warrants a dismissal.
+There is no particular cumulative GPA that warrants a dismissal, but students who remain under a 2.0 for more than one term are most at danger of dismissal.
 Decisions about dismissal are made on a case-by-case basis, given serious thought, and are NOT made without warning.
 You may be considered for dismissal if you have previously been on academic probation or if you do not show steady academic progress, especially in the area of your major.
-Dismissed students are always notified of their current dismissal status and are always given plenty of warnings prior to dismissal.
+Dismissed students are always notified of their current dismissal status and given at least one warning (often by being place on academic probation or special action probation) prior to dismissal.

 See an academic advisor for help in selecting appropriate courses, if you are interested in attending another institution with the goal of returning to Ohio State, or if you have questions/concerns about the decision to dismiss you.